Arize-ai/open-inference-spec/spec/feature.md

 If the column name is prefixed with `:feature:emb:`, then it is assumed that the column is associated with an embedding.
 An embedding is made up of a vector and a set of associated data.
 An embedding is composed of multiple columns.
 For this reason, a name follows the prefix parts to group the columns together (e.x. `:feature:emb:vector:prompt`) The following is an example of an embedding:

 -   `:feature:emb:vector:<name>`: the vector of the embedding.
 This is a numeric array.
--   `:feature:emb:text:<name>`: the associated text data of the embedding if the embedding represents.
+-   `:feature:str:text:<name>`: the associated text data of the embedding if the embedding represents.
 This is a string.
--   `:feature:emb:url:<name>`: A URL that points to the raw data of the embedding.
+-   `:feature:str:url:<name>`: A URL that points to the raw data of the embedding.
 This is a string but is a URL to a file (e.x. an image or audio file).

 Here is an example of an embedding for a prompt: